 Day by day we should bow before God in our hearts with thankfulness, confessing our sin and helplessness, putting no confidence in ourselves.
 (Philippians 3:3)Humility is not simply thinking less of yourself; it's thinking more and more of God.
 Click To Tweet

 Humility is constantly acknowledging God’s infinite greatness.
 It’s living and breathing that very truth, holding onto it for sustenance, instead of struggling for self-reliance.

 It’s honoring His Will way above our own, knowing we are nothing apart from Christ.

 The Meek Welcome God

 The Lord preserves the simple; when I was brought low, he saved me.
 Psalm 116:6

 Humility is at the core of believing in the Gospel.
 In order to take joy in Jesus, to fully understand what He accomplished at the cross and resurrection, you must first acknowledge your deep need for God’s forgiveness.

 To close, cultivating humility pushes us closer to the Lord.
-By cherishing His supreme role, we appreciate more about His grace, depend deeper on His promises, and find endless reasons to glorify Him.
+By cherishing His supreme role, we appreciate more about His grace and depend deeper on His promises.

 Once we come before Him, with Him on the throne instead of ourselves, we are able to grow in humility with others.
 Read how humility can abundantly bless your marriage.

-Sign up below to follow this series and receive a printable with 10 Daily Prayers for Nurturing a Humble Heart!
+Sign up below to access a printable with 10 Daily Prayers for Humility!